sunel/awesome-magento/README.md

   * [Strategery-Inc/Magento-InfiniteScroll](https://github.com/Strategery-Inc/Magento-InfiniteScroll) - Automatically load the next page of products in Magento.
   * [Switcher](https://github.com/tzyganu/Switcher) - Configurable products switcher extension that allows you to change the configurable products dropdowns to labels, colors or images.
   * [UMC1.9](https://github.com/tzyganu/UMC1.9) - New Ultimate Module Creator for Magento 1.7 +.
+  * [Simple Configurable Products](https://github.com/organicinternet/magento-configurable-simple) - Enhancement to Magento to allow simple product prices to be used instead of the default special-case configurable product prices.

 ## Security
 * [MageFirewall](https://github.com/paimpozhil/MageFirewall) - Magento Firewall for securing your e-commerce system.